semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 - Project search box
 - Project creation button

-On the top right side there is:
+On the top right side, there is:

 - The account menu
 - The organization menu

-On the middle of the screen you'll see the recent activity in your organization.
-Since we're just starting, there nothing happening yet.
+In the middle of the screen, you'll see the recent activity in your organization.
+Since we're just starting, nothing has happened yet.

 ## What is an organization?

-An organization the place where all your project and teammembers live.
-You account can have as many organization as you wish.
+An organization is the place where all your project and team members live.
+Your account can have as many organizations as you wish.

 ![Semaphore Organization components](./img/org-diagram.jpg)

-Since you created the organzation, you are its Owner.
-That means you can do pretty much anything.
-Including invite people, granting and removig roles, creating projects, and even deleting the whole organization.
+Since you created the organization, you are its Owner.
+That means you can do pretty much anything, including inviting people, granting and removing roles, creating projects, and even deleting the whole organization.

 ## What have you done so far?